s3851481/Ticket-System/README.md

 To run a Java program through Eclipse follow these steps:

 Setup and import:
+PLEASE NOTE classes and program was built using JDK 19

 1. Open Eclipse and choose a workspace as prompted.